amaldevelops/tech-lexicon/software-development/tools/git/git-best-practices.md

 # Git Best Practices

+## Step-by-Step: How to do a "Feature" branch the right way

+1. Start on main: `git checkout main and git pull` (ensure you have the latest).

+2. Create a branch: `git checkout -b feature/about-me-section`

+3. Code & Commit: Do your work, committing as you go.

+4. Push to GitHub: `git push origin feature/about-me-section`

+5. Open a Pull Request (PR): Go to GitHub and open a PR from your feature branch into main.

+6. Self-Review: Look at your own code in the "Files Changed" tab.
+This is where you'll spot typos before they go live!

+7. Merge & Delete: Merge the PR on GitHub, then delete the feature branch.

+8. Step 1: Delete on GitHub (The Remote)
+   After you click the green "Merge Pull Request" button on GitHub, a purple status box will appear saying "Pull request successfully merged and closed."
+Right there, you will see a button that says Delete branch.
+Click it.
+GitHub will remove the feature/contact-form branch from its servers.
+Note: You can also go to your Repository Settings and toggle "Automatically delete head branches" so GitHub does this for you every time you merge.

+9. Step 2: Delete on Your Computer (The Local) Even though you deleted it on GitHub, your computer still has its own copy of that branch.
+You need to tell your computer to "tidy up" its local list.

+   - Switch back to your main branch : `git checkout main`
+   - Update your local main with the new code you just merged on GitHub `git pull origin main`
+   - Delete the local feature branch : `git branch -d feature/your-branch-name`
+   - If you don't do step 2, your computer will keep a list of branches that no longer exist on the server.
+If you run git branch, you might see 50 branches, making it very hard to find the one you are actually working on today.

+- What if I make a mistake and delete a branch too early?
+Don't panic!
+On GitHub: If you just deleted it, there is usually a "Restore branch" button that appears immediately.
+  Via Commits: Remember, the commits are still part of your history.
+As long as you merged them into main, the work is safe.
+You can't "accidentally" delete the work you just merged.

+## The "GitHub Flow" Strategy

+In this model, the main branch is always "production-ready."
+You never work directly on it.
+Instead, you follow this cycle:

+1. Create a branch from main for a specific task.

+2. Commit your changes to that branch.

+3. Open a Pull Request (PR) on GitHub to merge it back to main.

+4. Merge and delete the branch.

+## Professional Branch Naming

+Use kebab-case (all lowercase with hyphens).

+- `feature/` | Purpose: New sections or functionality | example: `feature/add-contact-form`
+- `fix/` | Purpose: Fixing a bug or alignment issue | example: `fix/mobile-nav-overlap`
+- `style/`| Purpose: Purely visual/CSS changes | example: `style/update-brand-colors`
+- `refactor/` | Purpose: Cleaning up code without changing features | example: `refactor/modularize-js`
+- `docs/`| Purpose: Updating README or comments | example: `docs/update-install-guide`

+## The "Solo PR" Workflow

+Even if you are the only one on the project, always use Pull Requests.

+- Why?
+It creates a "paper trail" of your thought process.

+Pro-tip: When you open a PR, write a description.
+Explain what you changed and why.
+If someone clicks into your "closed" PRs, they’ll see someone who documents their work clearly.

+## Git Best Practices Summary

+- Delete Merged Branches: Don't leave 50 "zombie" branches in your repo.
+Once a branch is merged into main, delete it.
+You can set GitHub to do this automatically in Settings > General > Pull Requests.

+- Pull Before You Branch: Before starting new work, always run git checkout main and git pull origin main to ensure you are starting from the absolute latest version.

+- Squash and Merge: On your own project, "Squash and Merge" is a great setting.
+It takes all your small "typo fix" commits on a branch and turns them into one clean, professional commit on the main timeline.

+## The Professional Solo Workflow

+Instead of keeping a permanent develop branch, you treat your main branch as the stable "Production" version of your site and use temporary branches for everything else.

+Why this is better for your portfolio:

+- Clean History: It keeps your main timeline clean.

+- Shows Intent: Each feature branch (e.g., feature/add-contact-form) tells a story of what you were working on.

+- Safety: If you try a new CSS layout in a branch and hate it, you just delete the branch.
+Your live site stays perfect.

+## When to use a "Development" Branch

+If you decide to add a complex backend later or want to experiment with a massive redesign that might take weeks, you can add a develop branch.

+- main = The site everyone sees.

+- develop = Where you merge your features first to test them together.
+- You are building a complex web app (not just a static portfolio) where you need to integrate multiple large features before "releasing" them to the public.
+- You have a staging environment (e.g., dev.amalk.au) where you test code before it goes live.

 ## Atomic Commits

 Avoid the "giant commit" (e.g., one commit with 50 changed files called "finished site").
 Instead, commit every time you finish a small, logical piece of work.